roeiyosef/Deep-Learning-Image-to-GPS-Project/README.md

 * **Action:** Place the file in the **root directory** of the project (next to `predict.py`).

 ### 2. Download Dataset
+First, in the Project Folder, there is an empty folder called Data. this folder should include the images folder and the CSV.

 We provide two options. **Option A is recommended** for immediate reproduction of training.

 #### Option A: Preprocessed Data (Ready to Train)
-This version includes the processed CSV (has image_name, lat, lon, utm_x, utm_y, is_night, label)
+This version includes an images folder with the original images resized to 224*224 and contains the processed CSV (has image_name, lat, lon, utm_x, utm_y, is_night, label)

 * **Link:** [INSERT_LINK_TO_PROCESSED_DATA_ZIP]
 * **Action:**
-    1. Download and unzip.
+    1. Download and unzip, this folder will contain an images folder and a gt.csv.
     2 Place the `images` folder inside `data/`.
     3. Place the `gt.csv` file inside `data/`.
     4. **Status:** You can run `python train.py` immediately.